mainawycliffe/script-find-todos/readme.md

 # Find Todos Program

-This is a go example of a program that can be used to finds todos inside your code comment blocks using [Script](https://github.com/bitfield/script) go library.
+This is a go example of a program that can be used to finds todos inside your code comment blocks using [Script](https://github.com/bitfield/script) Go library.

 > script is a Go library for doing the kind of tasks that shell scripts are good at: reading files, executing subprocesses, counting lines, matching strings, and so on.